CAPRICORN FITNESS DATA PROTECTION POLICY

 Data protection law

-The Data Protection Act 1998 describes how organisations – including Capricorn Fitness Ltd – must collect, handle and store personal information.
+The General Data Protection Regulation (GDPR) 2018 describes how organisations – including Capricorn Fitness Ltd – must collect, handle and store personal information.
 These rules must apply regardless of whether data is stored electronically, on paper or other materials.
-To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.
-The Data Protection Act is underpinned by eight important principles.
-These say that personal data must:
+To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully in accordance with the following principles:

 – Be processed fairly and lawfully.